 Failure to Report

 Not much is said, but article 16 allows that where a failure to report causes serious consequences, not only the immediate reporter, but the managers of the unit may face consequences.
 This type of management in liability is typical in Chinese law and is meant to spur proper training and supervision by the managers.
-It is worth asking whether it is appropriate in a situation that requires subjective professional judgement of potential abuse, and calls for confidentiality.
+It is worth asking whether it is appropriate in a situation that requires subjective professional judgment of potential abuse, and calls for confidentiality.

 Where management actively obstructs reporting, higher penalties are appropriately called for.